 You can park here for a small fee ($5.00 per car).
 It is run by the owners of the campground across the street.
 The trail is short and direct with you getting to the summit easily in 35-40 minutes.
 1.5 hours with a small child.
 I mention this as this is not necessarily the best hike for very small kids.
 I took my three year old up the steep trail and while he did very well there are two sections that can require the use of a chain that has been installed for aid.

 I had to carry him under one arm as he was determined to do it himself.
 This is not advisable as one slip is these two areas and you fall about 100 feet.
 This was my first trip here and I will not bring him back till he is older.
 You can however take them easily to a small lookout with not much trouble. it is only from this point where it is a bit more difficult for them.

 4.25 CD to the conservation group to walk the trail See http://www.cimehautrichelieu.qc.ca/ for more information.
-People sometimes approch it from other properties notably behind some of the "Cabines à sucres" that are closed most of the summer.
-It is best to try and use the trail head for conservation reasons and to help promote the people who maintain the trails.
+People sometimes approach it from other properties notably behind some of the "Cabines à sucres" that are closed most of the summer.
+It is best to try and use the trailhead for conservation reasons and to help promote the people who maintain the trails.
 On some of the trails you will come across areas that are roped off for conservation.
 Please respect these lines.
 If you follow the regular trails you will get to the summit easily.
-There is a privately owned quarry on the south east side of the mountain.
+There is a privately owned quarry on the southeast side of the mountain.
 Much of the stone that was quarried here helped build the stone buildings that still stand in Montreal.

 Here is an interesting site to visit which has 3-D maps and topos of this mountain and the other in this region.
 It also explains the interesting geology of the region.
 But you will have to speak French.